nhoudelot/demosdebs/dos/demos/1995/phenotype-by-purge/debian/phenotype-by-purge.6.md

 # DESCRIPTION
-Phenotype is a demonstration released by purge in 1995. phenotype-by-purge is the launcher that use Dosbox to run it. demo ranked 3rd at Wired 1995
+Phenotype is a demonstration released by purge in 1995. phenotype-by-purge is the launcher that use Dosbox-x to run it. demo ranked 3rd at Wired 1995

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information